aratcliffe/sails-hook-orm-offshore/README.md

 > ##### API: Private
 > - Please do not use this method in userland (i.e. in your app or even in a custom hook or other type of Sails plugin).
 > - Because it is a private API of a core hook, if you use this method in your code it may stop working or change without warning, at any time.
-> - If you would like to see a version of this method made public and its API stabilized, please open a [proposal](https://github.com/balderdashy/sails/blob/master/CONTRIBUTING.md#v-proposing-features-and-enhancements).